chilli0i0/628Groupwork2-1/README.md

     5. nbsvm: implement NBSVM algorithm and divid the algorithm into trainning and prediction parts

-    6. vader_lexicon: emotion words and their scores ranging from -4 to 4

-    7. word2vec: copy from qizheng ren's folder
+    6. word2vec: copy from qizheng ren's folder

 * **Lixia Yi contains:**
     1. Testing on work of Hanmo Li and Qizheng Ren.